gadirajus13/3D-Surface-Reconstruction/README.md

 - This step helps to reduce noise and improve the quality of the point cloud.

 4. **Point Cloud Segmentation:**
-- The filtered point cloud is segmented into different objects using DBSCAN clustering.
-- DBSCAN is a density-based clustering algorithm that groups together points that are closely packed.
+- The filtered point cloud is segmented into different objects using DBSCAN clustering, which is a density-based clustering algorithm that groups together points that are closely packed.
-- By adjusting the clustering parameters (`eps` and `min_points`), the script separates the point cloud into distinct objects.
-- This step allows for individual processing and reconstruction of each object.
+- By adjusting the clustering parameters (`eps` and `min_points`), the script separates the point cloud into distinct objects, allowing for individual processing and reconstruction of each object.

 5. **Surface Reconstruction:**
 - For each segmented object, surface reconstruction is performed using the Poisson surface reconstruction algorithm.